varigence/docs/bimlflex/setup/installing-bimlflex.md

 * **BimlFlex Runtime Installation**
     This installer includes the required runtime components for servers that will execute SSIS packages

-The current installer is available through the [](xref:bimlflex-release-notes)
+The current installer is available through the [BimlFlex Release Notes](xref:bimlflex-release-notes)

 The BimlFlex Developer installation includes all components used in the BimlFlex framework: